 Who really controls the UPFA nominations?

-by Asoka Obeyesekere posted almost 8 years ago in ஆய்வறிக்கை
+by Asoka Obeyesekere posted over 8 years ago in ஆய்வறிக்கை

 The looming nomination deadline on 13 July has drawn attention to the power struggle within the UPFA coalition.
 On reading the UPFA constitution, I will show that President Sirisena’s power to singularly drive nominations is limited and that his control rests on his ability to negotiate with the executive committee of the UPFA.